reliverse/rempts/README.md

 ## Launcher

+> **Note**: `runMain` is now an alias for `createCli` and is still supported for backward compatibility.
+The new `createCli` API provides a more intuitive object-based configuration format.

 ### Terminology

 - **Launcher/Router**: The main entry point for your CLI.
 Visit [CLI Launcher (Router)](#cli-launcher-router) section to learn more.